chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 <h2 id='what-happens-at-chi-hack-night'>What happens at Chi Hack Night?</h2>

-The Chi Hack Night starts every Tuesday at 6pm.
+Chi Hack Night starts every Tuesday at 6pm.
 We meet in the Braintree office on the 8th floor of the Merchandise Mart in downtown Chicago.
 The event is free, and the invitation is open to anyone, especially folks who aren’t programmers.

 <p><strong>6:00pm – Socializing and food</strong></p>